JFoederer/robotframeworkMBT/CONTRIBUTING.md

 Tests are located in the `atest` and `utest` folders, which stands for _acceptance test_ and _unit test_ respectively.
 The acceptance tests are Robot tests that cover user-visible behaviour using black-box testing techniques.
 They typically do not cover all details, unless some Robot Framework interaction is involved.
 The unit tests go more in-depth, including white box techniques to cover the _dark corners_ of the code.
 Choose the right type of test for what you are covering.

 A specific challenge for this project is that there is a lot of test case generation going on.
-Be wary that variations in the generation process can not alter the intended coverage of a test and do not yield false positives (passing results without proof for passing), such as checking `all` results in an empty list.
-Lastly: keep the resulting number of test cases in a run deterministic, so that we prevent flakey tests (tests that sometimes fail or pass).
+Be wary that variations in the generation process do not alter the intended coverage of a test and do not yield false positives (passing results without proof for passing), such as checking "_all_" results in an empty list.
+Lastly: keep the resulting total number of test cases in a run deterministic.
+This allows for a quick check that all test cases are still being generated.

 ### Code style